pablotadeu/pablotadeu.github.io/README.md

 #### Policy Briefs
 - **<a href="https://www.climatepolicyinitiative.org/wp-content/uploads/2023/02/Smallholders-in-the-Caatinga-and-the-Cerrado.pdf" target="_blank">Smallholders in the Caatinga and the Cerrado: A Baseline Analysis for a Rural Just Transition in Brazil</a>** - *Climate Policy Initiative*
-- **<a href="https://www.climatepolicyinitiative.org/wp-content/uploads/2023/08/Climate-Risk-in-the-Caatinga.pdf" target="_blank">Qual É o Risco Climático para os Produtores Rurais na Caatinga?
-Desafios para a Transição Rural Justa</a>** - *Climate Policy Initiative*
+- **<a href="https://www.climatepolicyinitiative.org/wp-content/uploads/2023/08/Climate-Risk-in-the-Caatinga.pdf" target="_blank">What is the Climate Risk for Rural Producers in the Caatinga?
+Challenges for a Rural Just Transition</a>** - *Climate Policy Initiative*